transitland/www-transit-land/documentation/datastore/issues.md

 1. The Change Payloads of the Changeset are each applied, and if there were any issue ids specified in the "issuesResolved" field, those issues will be found, collected, and passed on to `cycle_issues`.
 In addition, if entities' attributes are changed, and if there are any issues on those changing entities, those issues will be collected, marked for deprecation, and passed on to `cycle_issues`.
 2. If the Changeset is *not* an import, attributes derived from the incoming data will be computed.
-This step is not necessary if the Changeset is an import, because GTFSGraph already handles the same computations (this may change in the near future).
+This step is not necessary if the Changeset is an import, because GTFSGraph already handles the same computations.
 Computing the derived attributes will produce issues to deprecate, and those are returned and passed on to `cycle_issues`.
-3. Quality checks are next.
+3. Quality checks come next.
 This is where new issues are generated on the final outcome of both the incoming data and computed attributes.
 The new issues are passed on to `cycle_issues`.
 4.  `cycle_issues` is where the critical work is done to ensure issues are resolved, saved, and deprecated appropriately.
 It takes as input the issues from the previous steps.
 First, the methods check whether the issues marked by the Changeset for resolution are actually being resolved.
 It does this by searching for an equivalent issue (see above definition of equivalency) within the new issues generated by the quality checks in step 3.
 If any equivalent issue exist, an error is thrown and the Changeset does not finish applying.
 Otherwise, the resolving issues are closed out and deprecated, all new issues are saved, and the issues marked for deprecation are deprecated.
 Currently, deprecated issues are logged and then destroyed.

+### Issues outside of Changesets

+Issues can also come into being outside of the Changeset process, either through backend services or through an Issue API endpoint (link) separate from that of Changesets.
+On the backend, two examples of services where issues are created are in the Stop conflation service and the Feed fetcher service.
+In any case where Issues are created outside of a Changeset, those Issues are expected to be deprecated appropriately, and it is up to the programmer to implement this accordingly when extending Issue functionality.